-With that in mind, here’s a schedule to consider for your child, assuming a last meet on Saturday.
+With that in mind, here’s a schedule to consider, assuming a last meet on Saturday.

 - Saturday – Race.

-- Sunday – Easy 20-minute run then 10-15 minutes of mobility work and soft tissue work (self-massage).
-They should identify any “niggles” and make a note of what those are.
+- Sunday – Easy 20-minute run, then 10-15 minutes of mobility work and soft tissue work (self-massage).
+They should identify any “niggles” and note what those are.
 If there is pain and not soreness, this is the time to see a physical therapist, chiropractor, or, if possible, a massage therapist that works with runners.

 - Monday – No running but 10-15 minutes of mobility and soft tissue work.
 Again, they should report back to you or their coach if they have any niggles.

 - Tuesday through Friday – Four days of nothing.
 No running and no other activity.